Liam-Kischuck/IRE1-protein-cluster-research-project/README.md

 * To get an adequate amount of samples of data for the project, many 100s of simulations had to be performed.
 For those who would like to replicate these results, the PowerShell files were used to copy the MATLAB files that were then run on a computer cluster.
 * The analysis of the data were done using Python.
 Each project section has several python files that were used for the data analysis.

-This project is closed to contributions, but feel free to download an try building more sophisticated versions of IRE1 clustering, or general protein clustering simulations on the endoplasmic reticulum!
+This project is closed to contributions, but feel free to download and try building more sophisticated versions of IRE1 clustering, or general protein clustering simulations on the endoplasmic reticulum!
 There is a lot of research out there that is starting to look at the exciting properties of proteins on intracellular organelles.